-You need to get those address details updated, but now is a good time to consider switching providers.
+You need to get those address details updated, but it's also a good time to consider switching providers.

 Most broadband providers should allow you to move your connection to another property.
 Some might require you to sign up to a new 12, 18, or 24 month contract.

-You could save money by comparing broadband prices – it may also work out cheaper to take out a bundle that includes broadband, mobile phone and/or TV under a single contract.
+You could save money by comparing broadband prices – it may also work out cheaper to get a bundle that includes broadband, mobile phone and TV under a single contract.

-Before you say goodbye to your old home, you should think about your first night at the new property.
+Before you say goodbye to your old home, think about your first night at the new property.

-Make sure any essentials are easy to get to.
-Some essential things should travel with you in your car rather than in the removal truck.
+Make sure any essentials are easy to get to and taken with you in your car instead of a removals van, such as:

-You probably won’t want to cook the first night, so you might need to look up the local takeaway options.
+You probably also won’t want to cook the first night in your new house, so look up local takeaway options.

 Moving into your new home

-Before you set off, have a final walk around your old house and triple check that everything is packed.
+Before you set off, have a final walk around your old house and check everything is packed.

 Make sure you’ve arranged to collect the keys for the new house if you don’t already have them.

-Once you arrive at the new house, you should take a good look around and check if everything is in order.
+Once you arrive at the new house, take a look around and check if everything is in order.

-Should the new house not have new locks, it’s a good idea to change them
+If the new house doesn't have new door locks, it’s a good idea to change them.

-You can now breathe, put the kettle on – or pour the champagne – and give yourself a celebratory fist pump.
+You can now breathe, put the kettle on – or pour the champagne – and congratulate yourself.

 It might be a good idea to introduce yourself to your new neighbours too!